 As of March 2017, there is no mechanism for the dispersal of asylum seekers across the territory of the country.
 Between March 2017 and 21 May 2020, asylum seekers were primarily held in the transit zones and those who had been exceptionally released from there were placed to open reception centres.
 At the end of 2020, there were only 6 asylum seekers residing in open facilities (see Types of Accommodation).

-Asylum seekers who are not detained (either in asylum detention or in the transit zones) can move freely within the country, but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility for more than that.
+Asylum seekers who are not detained (either in asylum detention or in the transit zones before 21 May 2020) can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility for more than that.
 In this case, the NDGAP upon the request issues the permission for the asylum seekers.
-HHC is not aware of any difficulty in this regard.
+HHC is not aware of such an example from 2020.

 See e.g. Administrative and Labour Court of Szeged, Decision 6.K.27.060/2018/8, 1 March 2018; Metropolitan Administrative and Labour Court, 44.K.33.689/2018/11, 14 November 2018.